 Metadata Tags editor

-Most export formats support at least the seven default tags in Metadata Editor, but support in player applications varies from almost universal for the ID3 tags used by MP3 and MP2 to negligible for WAV.
+Most export formats support at least the seven default tags in Metadata Editor, but support in player applications varies from almost universal for the ID3 tags used by MP3 and MP2 to very limited for WAV.
 See this Frequently Asked Question for details.

-For both MP3 and MP2, only ID3v2 tags are exported.
-ID3v1 can be exported using Command-line export.
+For both MP3 and MP2, only ID3v2.3 tags are exported.
+ID3v1 can be exported using Cmd-line export.

 - By default, Metadata Tags editor appears for each exported file after choosing the file format in the Export Audio or Export Multiple dialogs.